Henna (film): Production

 The Kashmir part of the film was shot in Manali, Himachal Pradesh.
 Some parts were shot in Pakistan (Murree, Islamabad), Switzerland and Austria.

 Soundtrack

-Lyrics by Ravindra Jain, Naqsh Lyallpuri and Maulana Qudsi.
+The music was composed by Ravindra Jain and the lyrics were penned by Jain, Naqsh Lyallpuri and Maulana Qudsi.
+According to Box Office India, with around 22,00,000 units sold, this film's soundtrack was the year's sixth highest-selling album.